Istrate Micescu: Private life

 Micescu was married 3 times: to Elena Valimarescu, Anișoara Munteanu, and Elisabeta Pastia.
 He had 3 children: Roger Micescu (love child, born to his Swedish servant in Paris, but raised by him without the mother's input), Mariana Micescu (with the first wife), and Istrate Micescu Jr. (with the second wife).

+Micescu lived in an imposing mansion at the entrance to the Cișmigiu Gardens in Bucharest; the property, located at 12, Ioan Zalomit Street, featured the largest private library in the city.
 Bound to the land by a passion that had to do with a feudal notion of property, Istrate Micescu used to invest his earnings in small properties, some of which did not return any income.
 He particularly cared for the one in Ciumești (now Argeșelu, in Mărăcineni commune, in the vicinity of Micești), where the roots of his family were and where he had his most beautiful mansion built.

 His most famous property was the Micești mansion, built in 1928 in Neo-Romanian style.
 The plans were drawn by architect Edmond van Saanen Algi and the building contractor was the well-known engineer C. Corani.
 Istrate Micescu would invite at his property his friends, including the writers Liviu Rebreanu, Ion Minulescu, Lucian Blaga, and Octavian Goga.
 He gathered there a valuable library, as well as painting by Jean Alexandru Steriadi, Nicolae Tonitza, Nicolae Grigorescu, and Ștefan Luchian, but it was all scattered away after the establishment of the communist regime (the books were burned after his arrest in 1948).
 The mansion was later used by the Ceaușescu couple as a hunting lodge.